Active ingredient

 Pregnancy and breast-feeding

 Xospata may harm your unborn baby and should not be used during pregnancy.
 Women taking Xospata who are able to become pregnant should use an effective method of contraception during treatment with Xospata and for at least 6 months after stopping Xospata.
 If you use a hormonal contraceptive, you must also use a barrier method, such as a condom or a diaphragm.
-Men taking Xospata whose partners are able to become pregnant should use an effective method of contraception during treatment with Xospata and for at least 4 months after stopping the treatment.
+Men taking Xospata whose partners are able to become pregnant should use an effective method of contraception during treatment of Xospata and for at least 4 months after stopping the treatment.

 It is not known if Xospata passes into your breast milk and could harm your baby.
 You should not breast-feed during treatment with Xospata and for at least 2 months after stopping the treatment.